 Do not share this medication with others.

-Laboratory and/or medical tests (such as blood pressure, heart rate, lung function) should be performed periodically to monitor your progress or check for side effects.
+Lab and/or medical tests (such as blood pressure, heart rate, lung function) should be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.